• Skip to primary navigation

 Items You Will Need to Make these Mushrooms

-Mushroom Cookie Maker (NOTE: I've owned this particular mold for 15 years now.
+Mushroom Cookie Maker: NOTE: I've owned this particular mold for 15 years now.
 It was a gift from my aunt Luyba from Ukraine.
 It's an old classical piece that I treasure.
-Heavy and durable made out of steel metal.
+It’s heavy, durable, and made out of steel metal.

-These mold are hard to find here in the USA, so the Amazon link I'm including is a similarly shaped mold that should achieve the same results.
-If you know anyone who lives in Europe you could ask them for a big favor and sent you one over to you! 😉
+These molds are hard to find here in the USA, so the Amazon link I'm including is a similarly shaped mold that should achieve the same results.
+If you know anyone who lives in Europe you could ask them for a big favor and sent one over to you!

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds